IsakViste/RealisticArmorTiers/README.md

 ---

 ## <a name="current-features"></a>Current Features
-- [x] Weared Armor affects the players movement speed
+- [x] Worn Armor affects the players movement speed
 - [x] Wearing a full set applies potions effects depending on set

 ---